-Clearly then, the way [Tao] and balance are closely related.
-The way [models itself] on that which is naturally so.
-Balance is the fulcrum upon which nature’s naturally so plays itself out.
-Consequently, knowing the nature of balance should give insight into the nature of the way [Tao].
-The question is, how do we know balance when we see it?
+Clearly, the way [Tao] and balance are related.
+Balance is the fulcrum upon which nature’s naturally so plays out.
+Thus, knowing the nature of balance must give insight into the nature of the way [Tao].
+Still, how do we know balance when we see it?
 How do we know the balance we see is true balance?
-Certainly, it is easy to see physical balance, like standing on one leg.
-However, balance is profoundly more subtle when considering the big picture or meta-balance.
+While it’s easy to see physical balance, like standing on one leg, discerning meta-balance is much more subtle.

 Is living an efficient and balanced life possible?